H5 CNC Machine Questions

 What slicer should I use?

 The H-Series uses standard RepRap G-code, and is compatible with any slicer.
-That said, we have standardized around Simplify3D, and primarily support that software.
+That said, we have standardized around Simplify3D and Cura, and primarily support that software.

 What CAM software can I use?

 The H-Series uses industry-standard G-code, so any CAM package should work.
 That said, we standardize around, and support, Fusion360 and HSMWorks (for Solidworks).
 We offer a post for these CAM packages in our online manual.

 Yes.
 Everything is upgradeable.
 Going from a CNC Lite to a CNC Full version will require a service call.
 Everything else - such as the 4th and 5th axes, are plug-and-play.

 Is the H-Series reliable?

 Yes - we have had machines running for years with minimal maintenance.
 There is a maintenance schedule for lubricating ballscrews and bearings, and typical wear parts must be replaced.
 The machine weights hundreds of lbs and is made primarily of cast and CNC milled aluminum parts.